The Software-as-a-Service (SaaS) industry is worth well over $171 billion.

 Getting Everyone On The Same Page

-Digital businesses are often large, complex systems.
-It can be difficult to get everybody on the same page.
+Product businesses are often large, complex systems.
+It can be difficult to get everybody on the same page, especially when dealing with enterprise scale growth planning.
 However, it’s imperative that you do so if you want your SaaS product to be competitive.
 This means getting your design and development team to work together with your SEO strategists.

 Developers and designers usually focus on creating a great, well-functioning product efficiently and under budget.
 As a result, SEO is often an afterthought, putting these two teams at odds against one another.